hila-chefer/NLP_Final_Project/README.rst

 Using Colab
 ----------------

 * Installing all the requirements may take some time.
-After installation, please restart the runtime.
+After installation, please restart the runtime and then run all cells (including the first one).

 Reproduction of results
 -----------------------